qvdm/PasswordThing/docs/configuration.md

 The terminal emulator should also be configured to assert DTR and RTS on startup.

-# Entering Program mode
+# Entering Configurationmode

-To enter program mode, press any button while plugging the PT into a USB port.
-The LED will be solid white until the terminal emulator connects (asserts DTR/RTS) and then the LED will blink off briefly once a second to indicate programming mode.
+To enter configuration mode, press any button while plugging the PT into a USB port.
+The LED will be solid white until the terminal emulator connects (asserts DTR/RTS) and then the LED will blink off briefly once a second to indicate configuration mode.

 # Commands